Navistar International (NYSE:NAV) Announces Earnings Results

-Navistar International (NYSE:NAV) announced its earnings results on Monday.
-The company reported $0.05 EPS for the quarter, beating analysts’ consensus estimates of $0.01 by $0.04, Fidelity Earnings reports.
-The firm had revenue of $1.81 billion for the quarter, compared to analysts’ expectations of $1.97 billion.
-Navistar International had a negative return on equity of 0.26% and a negative net margin of 4.62%.
-Navistar International’s quarterly revenue was down 1.4% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned ($0.36) EPS.
+Navistar International (NYSE:NAV) announced its quarterly earnings results on Monday.
+The company reported $0.05 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.01 by $0.04, Fidelity Earnings reports.
+Navistar International had a negative net margin of 4.62% and a negative return on equity of 0.26%.
+The firm had revenue of $1.81 billion for the quarter, compared to the consensus estimate of $1.97 billion.
+During the same quarter last year, the firm posted ($0.36) EPS.
+The business’s quarterly revenue was down 1.4% compared to the same quarter last year.

 About Navistar International